 Yoga for anxiety

 I use yoga to help cope with my anxiety.
 I’m not the only one.
-If you also suffer from anxiety, here’s help to develop your own yoga practice to cope with anxiety.
+If you also suffer from anxiety (from stress or trauma), here’s an overview of how yoga can help you.

 - Nadi Shodhana pranayama

 Feel connected to the floor in a seated position.
 When you’re ready, notice your breath as you breathe in and out.
 This is your practice.
 It’s important you become comfortable with guiding and directing your own yoga practice.
 This means you learn how to stop doing something if it’s painful or uncomfortable for any reason at any time.
 This means you learn how to ask the teacher for help.
 Or, being able to walk out of the class if you become overwhelmed.
 Yoga gives us the opportunity to make choices that involve taking care of ourselves so that we’re able to recover from our stresses, anxieties, and traumas.
 Our healing involves trusting, accepting, and appreciating our body as it is.

 Moving slowly is great for sufferers of anxiety because we’re giving ourselves the space and opportunity to experience the emotions that come up.
 Is there something that’s begging for our attention?
 Can we cope with the emotions that arise from the sensation?
 We can store intense memories and feelings in different places in our bodies, which creates a great deal of discomfort and distress.